SchweizerischeBundesbahnen/scion-toolkit/docs/site/tools/splitter.md

  Sets the touch target size to move the splitter (accessibility).

 - `--sci-splitter-cross-axis-size:`\
- Sets the splitter size along the cross axis.
+ Sets the splitter size along the cross-axis.
+Defaults to `100%`.

+- `--sci-splitter-cross-axis-start:`\
+  Sets the splitter's start position.
+Defaults to `auto`.

+- `--sci-splitter-cross-axis-end:`\
+  Sets the splitter's end position.
+Defaults to `auto`.
+Requires `--sci-splitter-cross-axis-size: auto`.

 - `--sci-splitter-border-radius:`\
  Sets the border radius of the splitter.